Care work should never be done in isolation. Nature is a collective, so are we.

 Sowing the Future

 Tess had the privilege of being a subject of the project as it expanded it’s scope a couple years ago, and as creative people do, got to talking and collaborating on further projects.
-Barbara’s ever-inspiring curiosity was taken by looking closely at corn and the first corn growing trial was done last year.
+Barbara’s ever-inspiring curiosity was captured by looking closely at corn, and the first corn growing trial was done last year.
 This year we are growing more corn, more surely, and allowing the love of this project to guide us in our community offerings!

 WORKSHOPS